navchetna/Gaudi-Training/LLM/Pretraining/README.md

 ## Model Setup

-Now that we’re running in a docker environment, we can now install the remaining libraries and model repositories: Start in the root directory and install the Megatron-LM Library.
+Now that we’re running in a docker environment, we can now install the remaining libraries and model repositories: Start in the root directory and install the Megatron-Deepspeed Library.
 ```bash
 cd /root
 pip install git+https://github.com/HabanaAI/DeepSpeed.git@1.19.0